ErokhinE/Filter_ChatBot/README.md

 **What to do to use our tool:**
 - Clone the repo
-- Get TelegramBot api key and paste it in dockerfile in code/development/Dockerfile: https://t.me/BotFather
+- Get TelegramBot api key and paste it in bot.py in code/development/bot: https://t.me/BotFather
 - Download FFMPEG onto your machine
 - Install the dependencies:
    - pip install -r requirements.txt